-(c) infringe the privileges of the Parliament of the Commonwealth or of a State or of a House of such a Parliament or of the Legislative Assembly of the Northern Territory or of Norfolk Island
+(c) infringe the privileges of the Parliament of the Commonwealth or of a State or of a House of such a Parliament or of the Legislative Assembly of the Northern Territory or of Norfolk

-Until 2012 it was believed that the Department of the House of Representatives, along with the other parliamentary departments, was excluded from the operation of the Act.
-The department has sought, however, to comply with the intent of the Act and has released documents unless they would have fallen within an exemption under the Act or where a request would have been refused under the Act.
-The Australian Information Commissioner now considers that the parliamentary departments, apart from the Parliamentary Budget Office which has specific exemption, are subject to the Act.
+The Department of the House of Representatives, along with the other parliamentary departments, is excluded from the operation of the Freedom of Information Act.
+108 The department has sought, however, to comply with the intent of the Act and has released documents unless they would have fallen within an exemption under the Act or where a request would have been refused under the Act.